Minns shadow ministry

-The Shadow Ministry of Chris Minns is the Labor opposition since June 2021, opposing the Berejiklian and Perrottet governments in the Parliament of New South Wales.
-It is led by Chris Minns following his election as leader of the party and NSW Leader of the Opposition on 4 June 2021.
+The shadow ministry of Chris Minns was the NSW Labor shadow cabinet from 2021 to 2023.
+It opposed the Berejiklian and Perrottet governments in the Parliament of New South Wales.
+It was led by Chris Minns following his election as leader of the party and NSW Leader of the Opposition on 4 June 2021.
 Other leadership positions including the deputy party leader, leader and deputy leader of the opposition in the Legislative Council were confirmed on 8 June 2021.
 The rest of the shadow ministry was subsequently announced by Minns on 11 June 2021, effective the following day.

-The shadow cabinet is made up of 25 members of the NSW Labor caucus.
+Following the 2023 election, Minns became Premier, forming the Minns ministry.